bitrix24/b24restdocs/api-reference/catalog/section/catalog-section-get.md

-# Accessing Fields of the Catalog Section catalog.section.get
+# Get Field Values of the Trade Catalog Section catalog.section.get

 > Scope: [`catalog`](../../scopes/permissions.md)
 >
 > Who can execute the method: administrator

-The method `catalog.section.get` is used to access the values of the fields of a catalog section by its identifier.
+The method `catalog.section.get` returns the field values of the trade catalog section by its identifier.

 ## Method Parameters